Da-P-AIP/Da-P_Particle/PAPER_STATUS.md

 ### 📞 **Ready for Publication Decision**

-**Bottom Line:** The complete integration of POSP theory and Saturon dynamics transforms this from a computational physics study into a fundamental physics breakthrough with testable predictions across multiple experimental domains.
+**Bottom Line:** The complete integration of DICP Theory and Da-P Particle dynamics transforms this from a computational physics study into a fundamental physics breakthrough with testable predictions across multiple experimental domains.

 **Recommendation:** Proceed immediately to arXiv submission followed by Physical Review E submission, with parallel development of G2-G5 phases based on established roadmap.